-It could very well just be the kid in me… but there is something about color coding that really grabs me.
-I just enjoy it.
+Ready for a fresh and simple approach to studying the Bible?
+I’ve spent the last two years sharing this method with readers because, to put it simply – it works!
+And to add to that, it’s fun.
+It could very well just be the kid in me… but there is something about adding color to my Bible study that really grabs me.
+Color coding is a system that works in so many other areas of our lives, why not try applying it to our study routines?
+I can’t think of any reason why not, but I can think of three ways we can benefit from this simple system I’m about to show you.
 It simplifies, it organizes, it helps me keep my head on straight.
-And it’s fun.
+And as I mentioned before, it’s fun.
 Who doesn’t enjoy adding a little bit of flair and fun to the things we take too seriously?

 Hands?
 Anyone?… I didn’t think so.

 Color coding is kind of traditional for me.
 It started back in elementary school.
 I was the librarian’s assistant, ok; what do you expect?
 I color coded anything and everything.
 Notebooks, binders, pencils, folders, my school notes, and now (15 or so years later) I find that it has carried into my Bible Study.
 Go figure.

 Why I Color Code My Bible

 It’s not just that I enjoy coloring (although I really truly do).
 Color coding my Bible helps my Bible come to life.
 As I read through the chapters and take in all of the wisdom, instruction, warning, and promise; color coding allows me to take in the information in a way that my mind will digest and retain it.
 I can mark what areas of my life a verse may be applicable to AND REMEMBER it!

 All of a sudden the verse carries 10X more meaning because I can see how it applies to me.
 That is how a good Bible study session is supposed to work.